kelvinagyareyeboah/KelvStream-Video-Transcoding-Streaming-Pipeline/README.md

-out**: Designed for mobile and desktop d models instead of strict framework boxes.
-- **Micro-animations**: Interactive elements animate on hover, including play button overlay triggers, card translations, and pulsating pipeline loaders.
+out**: Designed for mobile and desktopanimate on hover, including play button overlay triggers, card translations, and pulsating pipeline loaders.

 ---